LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 The Docker and Podman container orchestrators (or more likely their underlying container runtimes, `runc` and `crun`) set up the `/sys/fs/cgroup` mount inside the container, passing through [a subset of] the host's cgroup filesystem.

+What I mean by this is that on the host there will be a cgroup corresponding to the container's processes, e.g. at `/sys/fs/cgroup/.../ctr1/`, and that this may be made to appear as the 'root' cgroup within the container at `/sys/fs/cgroup/` (conceptually like the cgroups have been namespaced, although there's some nuance to this discussed below).

 In this section I'm going to focus on the how the cgroup filesystem is set up within containers and how this maps onto the host's cgroup filesystem.
 I will go into detail around how this differs depending on variables such as the host's cgroup version and different container manager options.